Skyquek/NewYearGreeting/README.md

 # NewYearGreeting

-A new year greeting static web pages
+A new year greeting static web pages.